 Every so often the frustration boils over and an incident happens—ripping into Ricky Watters for a lackadaisical effort, cheering an injured and motionless Michael Irvin, trashing a Packers fan’s SUV in the parking lot.
 I have seen Eagles fans surround a Giants fan chanting “A**HOLE!” and viciously hounding a Cowboys fan in the parking lot of Veterans Stadium—in July—with words I won’t repeat.

-But very often Phillies fans, many of whom are decent people and passionate, knowledgeable fans, take the brunt of criticism for an incident that happened over 40 years ago and is frequently taken out of context.
+But very often Phillies fans, most of whom are decent people and passionate, knowledgeable fans, take the brunt of criticism for the “Philly Fans and Santa Claus” incident that happened over 40 years ago and is frequently taken out of context.

-Howard Cosell showed a short replay of Santa Claus being pelted with snowballs on his national NFL highlights show, commenting on the disgraceful behavior of Philly fans.
-Since the moment the story went national, for 40-plus years it has been the most cited example of the hideousness of Philadelphia fans.
+Howard Cosell showed a short replay of Santa Claus being pelted with snowballs on his national NFL highlights show, commenting on the dis-grace-ful behavior of Philadelphia fans.
+Since the moment the story went national, for 40-plus years it has been the most cited example of the general hideousness of Philly sports devotees.

 “There’s nothing that sounds worse than throwing snowballs at Santa.
 It’s like spitting on Miss America.” – Glen Macnow, author of The Great Philadelphia Fan Book

 What actually happened was that the once-proud Eagles were playing in the last game of a miserable 2-12 season, where they were just good enough to win two meaningless games and lose the first-round draft pick—which would turn out to be O.J.
 Simpson—to the Buffalo Bills.